Dependency

 INTERFACE_INCLUDE_DIRECTORIES_BUILD

 Set to an empty value.
 This is a custom property, not used by CMake natively, intended to track include directories for usage from the build-tree context.
+Use dependency(ADD_INCLUDE_DIRECTORIES) to populate this property.

 INTERFACE_INCLUDE_DIRECTORIES_INSTALL

 Set to an empty value.
 This is a custom property intended for tracking include paths during installation or packaging, for usage from the install-tree context.
+Use dependency(ADD_INCLUDE_DIRECTORIES) to populate this property.

 IMPORTED_LOCATION_<CONFIG>